theintern/theintern.github.io/README.md

 ## Publishing

 The site source lives in the `source` branch, while the actual published code is in master.
-To publish an updated version of the site (assuming this copy of the repo was cloned directly from GitHub):
+To publish an updated version of the site:

 ```
 npm run publish